TimOliver/TimOliver/README.md

 </p>

 * 📱 Software engineer specializing in iPhone and Mac.
-* 🇦🇺 From Perth, Australia, but presently living in Tokyo, Japan.
+* 🇦🇺 From Perth, AU, but presently living in Tokyo, JP.
 * 💻 Loves publishing open source software on GitHub. 😁
 * 🚗 Currently at [Drivemode](https://github.com/drivemode), previously at [Realm](https://github.com/realm).
 * 🎮 Loves playing Destiny 2 and Splatoon 2.